 Reports on individual student performance are provided to all students and parents/carers by the states and territories.

-NAPLAN results are also reported nationally through a summary report in September and later a full national report.
+NAPLAN results are also reported nationally through summary results released in August and a full national report released in December.
+See the 2015 interactive report.

 After the NAP Sample Assessments have taken place a public report is released providing a national overview of student performance against the relevant standards.
 The report provides an analysis of various findings across states and territories and student sub-groups, for example: the relative achievements of boys/ girls; metropolitan student/rural students and indigenous/non-indigenous students.